Incremental Backup System

 Who's the competition?

-well, I'm not anticipating making any money on the sale of this program, and can
+well, I'm not anticipating making any money on the sale of this program,

-isn't the right word.
-But, hey, the idea isn't mine, and while I think I've been
+so "competition" isn't the right word.
+But, hey, the idea isn't mine,

-doing it longer than most, other people have come out with rsync --link-dest projects
+and while I think I've been doing it longer than most, other people have

-as well.
-I'm just late to documenting it.
-If you have any other rsync --link-dest
+documenting it.
+If you have any other rsync --link-dest projects that I

-projects that I should list here, let me know.
+should list here, let me know.

 - Dirvish: This is where I